xxxw567/xxxw567.github.io/_pages/other.md

 Notes for future PhD students
 ======

-I firmly believe that doctoral education is, at its core, a process of cultivating future research collaborators.
-As my primary research areas lie in criminology and criminal justice, with a focus on publishing in international journals, I seek to train scholars who possess a global perspective and the ability to engage in meaningful international academic collaboration.
+I firmly believe that doctoral education is, at its core, a collaborative journey aimed at cultivating future research partners.
+My primary research areas are criminology and criminal justice, with a particular emphasis on publishing in international academic journals.
+I am committed to training scholars who not only possess rigorous research skills but also embrace a global perspective and are eager to engage in meaningful international academic collaboration.
 Together, we can produce impactful research that contributes to global scholarship.

-Beyond the basic requirements set by the university, the following qualifications and skills will be particularly beneficial:
+In addition to meeting the basic requirements set by the university, the following qualifications and skills will be especially beneficial:

 ### 1. Academic Background
-While the Law School specifies certain requirements for admissions, I particularly encourage applicants with a social science background, such as sociology, economics (or management), political science, or psychology.
-These disciplines often provide comprehensive training in social science theories and research methodologies.
-Applicants with a criminology or criminal justice background are especially well-suited for this program.
+While the Law School outlines formal admission criteria, I particularly encourage applicants with a background in the social sciences—such as sociology, economics, political science, or psychology—as these disciplines offer strong training in theory and research methodology.
+Applicants with a background in criminology or criminal justice are especially well-suited for the program.

-For information about my research interests and previous publications, please refer to the relevant sections on my [personal website](http://xiayiwei.site).
-While I encourage applications from candidates whose research interests align with my work, I also welcome applicants with their own unique academic directions.
-If you have a specific topic you are passionate about and believe it contributes to the broader fields of criminology and criminal justice, I would be happy to discuss and support your work.
+To learn more about my research interests and previous publications, please refer to the relevant sections on my [personal website](http://xiayiwei.site).
+I welcome applications from candidates whose research interests align with mine, but I am equally open to applicants pursuing distinct academic directions.
+If you are passionate about a particular topic and believe it contributes meaningfully to the broader fields of criminology and criminal justice, I would be happy to discuss and support your work.

 ### 2. Research Skills
-Applicants with prior research experience or a publication record—particularly in quantitative research—will be given preference.
-Familiarity with quantitative research methodologies and proficiency in data analysis tools such as STATA, R, or Python is highly desirable.
-Applicants whose experience is limited to SPSS may find it challenging to meet the demands of quantitative research; however, those with experience in SPSS Syntax demonstrate foundational programming knowledge and are likely able to quickly learn other tools.
-Applicants specializing in qualitative research are also welcome, especially those with prior experience and publications in this area, though my ability to provide guidance in qualitative methods is more limited.
+Preference will be given to applicants with prior research experience or a publication record, particularly in quantitative research.
+Familiarity with statistical software such as STATA, R, or Python is highly desirable.
+Applicants who have worked primarily with SPSS may face a steeper learning curve; however, those with experience using SPSS Syntax demonstrate foundational programming knowledge and can typically transition to other platforms with relative ease.

+Applicants specializing in qualitative research are also welcome, especially those with prior experience and related publications.
+Please note, however, that my capacity to provide close supervision in qualitative methods is more limited.

 ### 3. Language Proficiency
-Strong English communication, reading, and writing skills—particularly academic writing—are essential.
-As the program aims to produce research for international criminology and criminal justice journals, a high level of proficiency in academic English is a critical requirement.
+Strong English skills—especially in academic reading, writing, and communication—are essential.
+Since the goal of the program is to produce research suitable for publication in international journals, a high level of proficiency in academic English is a key requirement.

 ### 4. Other Qualities
-Applicants should demonstrate a passion for academic research, a spirit of innovation, and strong abilities in teamwork and scholarly communication.
+Successful applicants should demonstrate a strong passion for academic research, intellectual curiosity, and the ability to work collaboratively.
+A proactive, communicative, and team-oriented mindset will be highly valued.

 ### Application Materials
 Interested applicants are invited to submit the following materials via email to [xiayw@swufe.edu.cn](mailto:xiayw@swufe.edu.cn) with the subject line **"PhD Application - [Your Name]"**: